-2.3.2 HL7 Version 3
+2.2.2 HL7 Version 3

 Correspondences to some parts of HL7 version 3 (ballot 5, July 2003) are also documented where possible, however, it should be understood that there are a number of difficulties with this.
 Firstly, while the HL7v3 Reference Information Model (RIM) - the closest HL7 artifact to an information model - provides similar data types and some related semantics, it is not intended to be a model of the EHR.
-In fact, it differs from the information model presented here (and for that matter most published information models) in two basic respects: a) it is an amalgam of semantics from many systems which would exist in a distributed health information environment, rather than a model of just one (the EHR); b) it is also not a model of data, but an "analysis pattern" in the sense of Fowler [43] from which further specific models - subschemas - are developed by a custom process of "refinement by restriction", in order to arrive at message definitions.
+In fact, it differs from the information model presented here (and for that matter most published information models) in two basic respects: a) it is an amalgam of semantics from many systems which would exist in a distributed health information environment, rather than a model of just one (the EHR); b) it is also not a model of data, but a combination of "analysis patterns" in the sense of Fowler [46] from which further specific models - subschemas - are developed by a custom process of "refinement by restriction", in order to arrive at message definitions.
 As a consequence, data in messages are not instances of HL7v3 RIM classes, as would be the case in other systems based on information models of the kind presented here.

-Despite the differences, there are some areas that appear to be candidates for fairly direct mapping, specifically the data types and terminology use, and the correspondence between openEHR Compositions and some parts of Sthe HL7 Clinical Document Architecture (CDA).
+Despite the differences, there are some areas that appear to be candidates for mapping, specifically the data types and terminology use, and the correspondence between openEHR Compositions and parts of the HL7 Clinical Document Architecture (CDA).

-2.3.3 OMG HDTF
+2.2.3 OMG HDTF